skot/bitaxe_updtrr/README.md

 - `--check-versions`: Only check versions without updating devices
 - `--discover`: Automatically discover Bitaxe devices on the network
 - `--network`: Network CIDR to scan for discovery (e.g., 192.168.1.0/24)
-- `--save-discovered`: Save discovered devices to CSV file
+- `--save-discovered`: Save discovered devices to CSV file (can be used without firmware files)
 - `--scan-timeout`: Timeout for network scan in seconds (default: 60)

 ### Version Checking